Screenly/Screenly-Cast-for-WordPress/README.md

 git push --delete origin vX.Y.Z # Delete remote tag
 ```

-1. The GitHub Actions workflow will automatically:
+* The GitHub Actions workflow will automatically:
   * Run tests across supported PHP versions
   * Build the release package without dev dependencies
-   * If tests pass, deploy to WordPress.org plugin repository
+  * Deploy to WordPress.org plugin repository if the build is successful
   * The plugin will be available in the WordPress.org plugin directory after
-     deployment
+     deployment.

 ### Version Numbers